 Often, during mating, two dragons can also twitch their tails.

-13. Lying On Each Other
+13. Lying on Each Other

 This might look like your dragons are feeling great with their wonderful friends.
+However, it is a symbol of actual dominance.

-Bearded dragons require UV rays to stay healthy, thus, the dominant one will try to get the maximum amount of UV rays as much as possible.
+Bearded dragons require UV rays to stay healthy.
+Thus, the dominant one will try to get the maximum amount of UV rays as much as possible.

 14. Eye Bulging